p3palazzo/research_template/README.md

 tried to keep it simple and avoid feature bloat.
 Feel free to share your favorite starter setup with me on Twitter.

+:warning: For now, the makefile is set up to work only on Linux/Mac because it invokes shell commands.
+Help is appreciated in converting it to Python for cross-platform support.

 Usage
 -----